SW-g16/sw/documentation/final-report.md

 ### Voting Assembly Party Compositions

 The following query returns the proportion of parties' representation in a voting assembly at the time of a certain bill.
-Since we have a unified ontology, this will of course work for any of our 2 data sources.
-Inference is involved: we never explictly store that a resource is a Voter, it is inferred from the fact that they vote, because `:votesOn rdfs:Domain :Voter`.
+Since the sources are combined into a unified ontology, this will of course work for either of them data sources.
+Inference is involved: Whether a resource is a voter is never explicitly stored, but is instead inferred from the fact that they vote, because `:votesOn rdfs:Domain :Voter`.

   select ?voting_assembly ?date ?party where {complex condition}